wahibre/mtn/CONTRIBUTING.md

 ## Report bug

 Download latest version and test it.
 If you find a bug, report an [issue](https://gitlab.com/movie_thumbnailer/mtn/issues).
 Fill in all important information to reproduce the bug.
 Use **-v** switch to print out debug information.
-Attach whole output as a file.
+Attach whole output as a file output.txt.

 <u>*Example:*</u>